Hans Halvorson Physics, Logic, Philosophy

 Nielsen and Kierkegaard

 One big mystery about Rasmus Nielsen is why his interaction with Kierkegaard’s philosophy led him to undertake a study of the natural sciences and their methods.
 One might have expected the complete opposite, i.e. that becoming convinced of Kierkegaard’s point of view would push one further away from “science”.
-To the contrary, Nielsen decided that philosophers needed to study ‘naturvidenskaberne’, i.e.
+To the contrary, Nielsen decided that philosophers needed to study ‘naturvidenskaberne’, i.e. the natural sciences.

 (Nielsen’s later works include detailed discussion of recent advances in mathematics, physics, chemistry, biology, and psychology.
 Nielsen introduced Darwin’s theory of evolution to Denmark, and he argued that it is perfectly compatible with traditional Christian doctrines.)
-Nielsen was, in an important sense, the first philosopher of science in European history.
+Nielsen was, in an important sense, the first dedicated philosopher of science in European history.

 Introducing Darwin